 Then being fully conscious in that moment when we feel like we will burst into tears our minds need to say to us: STOP!
 DON’T CRY!

 Take a breath.
 Pull your focus back into your body and feel what you are really feeling.
 Breathe into your lungs and focus on your real feelings.
 It’s okay to take a moment to centre yourself and control your responses, especially when strong emotions are being triggered.

 Ask yourself: what is the best action I can take right now?

-Remember uncontrolled anger, hurting someone just because they hurt us, venting, raging, lashing out, blaming are never considered ‘best actions’ ever!
+Remember uncontrolled anger, hurting someone just because they hurt us, venting, raging, lashing out, or blaming are never considered ‘best actions,’ ever!

 So, stop crying when you really need to take action!